National Parks

 Post Office.
 Rua Firmino Lacerda, 15.
 Phone: 364-1148.
 At the City Hall.

 Hospital.
 Av.
 Vicente Barbosa, sinO.
 Ambulatory.
-Rua Firrnino Lacerda, Phone: 364-1276.
+Rua Firrnino Lacerda,

 Bank.
 Do Brasil.